CaroHaensch/carohaensch.github.io/index.md

 ## Supervised Theses

 - Bachelor Thesis (Sociology, University of Mannheim).
 2020.
-Supervised classification of an open-ended quesion on survey motivation from the GESIS Panel.
+Supervised classification of an open-ended question on survey motivation from the GESIS Panel.

 ## Teaching assistant